TheMrAI/TheMrAI.github.io/multithreading/multithreading.md

 4. Always measure!

 Rule 1 saves you and for your colleagues as well an exorbitant amount of time.
-An implementation ready made and documented is much, much less likely to be faulty than anything that could be written in it's place.
+An implementation ready made, tested and documented is much, much less likely to be faulty than anything that could be written in it's place.

 Rule 2 is to read the documentation!
 No, no really!
 It's is okay you remember it, still just open the documentation and double check it before any bug is introduced